 Prudential 100 – How to Avoid Those Annoying Road Closures!

-Love it or hate it, the Prudential 100 is hitting the roads of Surrey taking in the views of Walton-on-Thames, Weybridge and Esher along the way.
+Love it or hate it, this Sunday the Prudential 100 is hitting the roads of Surrey taking in the views of Walton-on-Thames, Weybridge, Esher Cobham and Thames Ditton along the way.

 Have you joined The Hersham Hub Facebook group?

 Before I get down to practicalities, if you’re riding the race on Sunday then you have my absolute respect and I wish you good luck, a smooth ride and a hot bath!

 Now I’m sure you are well aware that there will be extensive road closures from 5am but it doesn’t have to mean house arrest, you don’t have to miss work, leave the house at 4.30am to get anywhere or skip that long anticipated Sunday lunch with the Mother-in-law.